-Water Spray:YESCarbon Dioxide:YESFoam:YESPry Chemical:YESHalon:YESOther:Any "ABC" Class.
+Water Spray:YESCarbon Dioxide:YESFoam:YESDry Chemical:YESHalon:YESOther:Any "ABC" Class.

-UNUSUAL FIRE AND EXPLOSION HAZARDS: When involved in a fire and exposed to extremely high temperatures, these products will decompose to produce irritating vapors and toxic gases (e.g., carbon oxides).
-These products contain potential skin sensitizers and so pose a possible contact hazard to fire-fighters.
+UNUSUAL FIRE AND EXPLOSION HAZARDS: When involved in a fire and exposed to extremely high temperatures, this product will decompose to produce irritating vapors and toxic gases (e.g., carbon oxides).
+This product contains potential skin sensitizers and so pose a possible contact hazard to fire-fighters.